eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 continuous stream of traffic is detected.
 It switches to the next phase after detecting a sufficient time gap between successive vehicles.
 This allows for better distribution of green-time among phases and also affects cycle duration in response to dynamic traffic conditions.
+It may also end a phase early, because a priority public transport vehicle has been detected.

 To use this type of control, the `<tlLogic>`-element needs to receive the attribute `type="actuated"`.
 It also requires the usage of the `phase`-attributes `minDur` and `maxDur` instead of `duration` to